 California Child Abuse Laws – Penal Code 273d

-It goes on to define a traumatic condition as a condition of the body such as a wound or external or internal injury whether of a minor or serious nature caused by physical force.
+It defines a traumatic condition as a condition of the body such as a wound or external or internal injury, whether of a minor or severe nature caused by physical force.
 Then it talks about corporal punishment as that administered to the body.
 To prove this crime, each of the following elements must be established:

-So, if you really zero-in on this sanction it’s pretty murky as far as what if a parent just becomes angry and spanks their child.
-Probably the authorities are not going to get involved with a case like that as long as there’s no physical injury, but I do see these cases where a child is punished and the hey go school and there’s some sort of a mark on them or they tell the school authorities that their parents beat them.
+So, if you zero in on this sanction, it's pretty murky as to what if a parent becomes angry and spanks their child.
+Probably the authorities are not going to get involved with a case like that as long as there's no physical injury.
+Still, I see these cases where a child is punished, and they go to school, and there's some mark on them, or they tell the school authorities that their parents beat them.

-If the school authorities can see anything visible or the child is complaining of any serious pain or injury, they’re going to call the police in and now you’ve got a whole police investigation going.
+Suppose the school authorities can see anything visible or the child is complaining of any severe pain or injury.
+In that case, they're going to call the police in, and now you've got a whole police investigation going.

 Factors Considered by Prosecutors on Filing Criminal Case

-How it’s going to be decided whether or not a criminal case is going to be filed is going to be determined by the prosecutors, because they’re lawyers.
-They know the case law here and if you listened carefully or read carefully this child beating Section 273d, you don’t even have to be the parent of the child to be charged with this.
+How it's going to be decided whether or not a criminal case will be filed will be determined by the prosecutors because they're lawyers.
+They know the case law here, and if you listened carefully or read carefully about this child beating Section 273d, you don't even have to be the parent of the child to be charged with this.

-If you are the parent of the child and you attack a child physically and there’s some sort of a traumatic condition — if they can see some sort of an injury — even if it’s a minor injury — you can be charged under this particular Section.
+If you are the parent of the child and you attack a child physically, and there's some traumatic condition — if they can see some injury — even if it's a minor injury — you can be charged under this particular Section.

-Obviously, this is a really scary things for parents who discipline their children physically because if the authorities get their hands on the case, then you can be charged with a crime.
-Not only would you be charged with a crime, you’re looking at a situation where they’re going to put a protective order in place against you related to your child.
+This is terrifying for parents who discipline their children physically because if the authorities get their hands on the case, you can be charged with a crime.
+Not only would you be charged with a crime, but you're also looking at a situation where they're going to put a protective order in place against you related to your child.

-So now, you may be ordered to stay away from your child for a period of time while you are punished, get parenting classes and even sometimes have to go to jail depending on how badly the child was injured — how badly the beating was administered to the child.
+So now, you may be ordered to stay away from your child for some time while you are punished, get parenting classes, and even sometimes have to go to jail depending on how badly the child was injured — how badly the beating was administered to the child.

-This puts you in a very difficult position because on the one hand you want to talk to them and cooperate with them so you can have your parental rights, but on the other hand, if they’re just going to pass that information along to the police, that puts you in a very difficult position.
+This puts you in a challenging position because, on the one hand, you want to talk to them and cooperate with them so you can have your parental rights, but on the other hand, if they're going to pass that information along to the police, that puts you in a challenging position.

 Reviewing Defense Strategy with Criminal Lawyer